Fabdoc27/Vacshild-Webhook/README.md

-# Vacshild - Vaccine Registration System
+# Vacshield - Webhook

-A application designed for efficient vaccine registration, scheduling, and status management.
-The system focuses on automation, offering features like user scheduling based on vaccine center capacities, real-time notifications, and an intuitive admin panel for easy record management.
+An application designed for efficient vaccine registration, scheduling, and status management.
+The system focuses on automation, offering features like user scheduling based on vaccine center capacities, an intuitive admin panel for easy record management, and seamless webhook integration with Zapier and Google Forms.

 ## Features